b-Tomas/ai-reports-dashbord-unc/README.md

 ## Deploy (Netlify)

-`netlify.toml` builds with `@sveltejs/adapter-netlify` (serverless functions, so Supabase is reached over HTTP — not raw TCP).
+`netlify.toml` builds with `@sveltejs/adapter-netlify` (serverless functions, so Supabase is reached over HTTP).
 Set the four env vars above in the Netlify site settings, then deploy.
 After deploy, sign in with the `SUPER_ADMIN_EMAIL` account to bootstrap the first admin.